 Intel Corp is one of the most popular names in the world that changed its policy from a product orientation to market orientation in the year 2005 when it appointed its new CEO Paul S Otellini.
 It then started creating and customizing products that met the specific needs of its customers, for example, introduced products that were meant to solve customer problems like viruses and crashes.

 Nike is one of the most renowned brands in the world.
 It has adopted a market orientation approach by satisfying customer needs through defined target markets.
 High quality and superior value have resulted in 100% customer satisfaction.
 It has realized that the path to success is easy f you take care of the specific customer needs in a diligent manner.

 Advantages of Market Orientation

 The numerous advantages of market orientation are as follows-

 - It is the customers that help the business to thrive and grow.
 The market orientation helps the company to attract further customers as the products are in sync with the demand and needs of its customers.

 - A customer-centric approach helps to avoid wasted resources as the company is already aware of the needs and wants of its customers.

 - The market orientation approach helps the business entity in garnering assured profits through credible sales figures

 - The business entities that have adopted market orientation recognize that customer has now become the driving force behind strategies and have created specific products that will meet their approval.
-It has increased customer satisfaction and achieved its loyalty
+It has increased customer satisfaction and achieved loyalty

 - The market orientation approach has increased the volume and market share of a business entity